Languages of Israel: Yiddish

 Yiddish has been traditionally the language of Ashkenazi Jews in Eastern Europe and the second most widely spoken Jewish language after Hebrew.
 Currently, it is spoken by approximately 200,000 Israelis, mostly in Hasidic communities.
-Yiddish is a Germanic language, but incorporates elements of Hebrew.
-Yiddish saw a decline in its prevalence among the Israeli population in the early statehood of Israel, due to its banning in theatres, movies and other cultural activities.
+In Hasidic communities, speaking Yiddish is a form of "linguistic protection", separating the community and preventing integration into mainstream Israeli society.
+Yiddish is a Germanic language, but incorporates elements of Hebrew and Slavic languages.
+Yiddish saw a decline in its prevalence among the Israeli population in the early statehood of Israel, due to its use being banned in theatres, movies and other cultural activities.
 It has undergone a cultural revival in recent years.
 Yiddish is the primary language in some Haredi Ashkenazi communities in Israel.
 However, despite state-sponsored initiatives for preserving Yiddish culture, the number of Yiddish-speaking Israelis is in decline as older generations of Ashkenazi Jews die.
-In addition, due to greater integration of Haredim, many families in Yiddish-speaking Haredi communities have switched to using primarily Hebrew at home, which has led to these communities to launch preservation campaigns.
+In addition, due to greater integration of Haredim, many families in Yiddish-speaking Haredi communities have switched to using primarily Hebrew at home, which has led to the launch preservation campaigns among these communities.
 In a 2013 survey, about 2% of Israelis over the age of 20 recorded Yiddish as their native language.

 English

 In 2018, the director of the Israeli Ministry of Education stated that graduates who lacked English proficiency were effectively "handicapped" in today's economy.
 An October 2017 report by the Israel Central Bureau of Statistics showed that 38% of Israelis ages 16 to 65 said they lacked basic English skills like speaking, reading, or writing and 13% reported that they do not know any English whatsoever.
 English retains a role comparable to that of an official language.

 In 1999, the High Court of Justice ruled that English, Arabic and Hebrew were inherited as official languages by Israel, but that English had been removed by the Law and Administration Ordinance of 1948.
 The Ordinance said:

-"Any provision in the law requiring the use of the English language is repealed."

 In practice, the use of English decreased dramatically during the state's early years.
 At first, French was used as a diplomatic language, even though most state officials and civil servants were more fluent in English.
 During the late 1960s, the Israeli-French alliance was undermined, leading to a stronger Israeli-United States alliance and paving the way for the English language to regain much of its lost status.
 Today, English is the primary language for international relations and foreign exchange, but it is not sanctioned for use in Knesset debates or in drafting legislation.
 Some British Mandate laws are still formulated in English, and the process of their translation into Hebrew has been gradual.
 English is required as a second language in schools and universities, for both Hebrew and Arabic-speaking students.
-Despite the country's history of British mandatory rule, written English in Israel today uses primarily American spelling, punctuation, and grammar.